scribe-org/Scribe-iOS/README.md

   - For example: agua (water) is feminine, but it's "el agua" to avoid "la agua" (but still "las aguas")

-- Many German verbs do not have auxiliary verbs meaning that their full perfect conjugations cannot be displayed [(see issue)]()
+- Many German verbs do not have auxiliary verbs on [Wikidata](https://www.wikidata.org/) meaning that their full perfect conjugations cannot be displayed [(see issue)]()

 - Adding missing verb conjugations to [Wikidata](https://www.wikidata.org/) [(see issue)]()